LoopGlitch26/Virtual-Experience-Programs/JPMC/Task 1.md

   iii) Assert: We check if the output of the method we’re testing matches the expectation we have (e.g. dummy / static data of the outcome)

+## Step 3: Create Patch File

+  A git patch file is just a file that you can apply to a repository to get the changes / modifications / additions another developer did on his / her machine onto your local machine.
+This isn’t the only way to do that ofcourse but this is a viable method for a head/lead developer to check your code first before merging it into the repository’s main/master branch.

+   1) git init

+   ii) git add -A

+   iii) git config user.email "<your_email_address>"

+  iv) git config user.name "<your_name>"

+  v) git commit -m 'Create Patch File'

+  vi) git format-patch -1 HEAD

+Patch file created and updated, [Source Code]()